 peachments of Officers of the United States; to all cases of Admiralty and Maritime Jurisdiction; to Controversies [inserted in ink: in which the U.S. shall be a party to controversies] between two or more States [struck: (except such as shall regard Territory or Jurisdiction)] between a State and citizens of another State, between citizens of different States [inserted in pencil: Citizens of the same State Claiming Lands under Grants from different States -] and between a State or the citizens thereof and foreign States, citizens or subjects.
-In cases of Impeachment, cases affecting Ambassadors, other Public Ministers and Consuls, and those in which a State shall be party [inserted in ink: The Supreme Court shall have original jurisdiction] [inserted in ink: [] this Jurisdiction shall be original [inserted in ink: The Supreme Court shall have an appellate jurisdiction] with such exceptions and under such regulations as the Legislature shall make. [inserted in ink: [] The Legislature may assign any part of the jurisdiction abovementioned (except the trial of the President of the United States) in the manner and under the limitations
+In cases of Impeachment, cases affecting Ambassadors, other Public Ministers and Consuls, and those in which a State shall be party [inserted in ink: The Supreme Court shall have original jurisdiction] [inserted in ink: [] this Jurisdiction shall be original [inserted in ink:]].
+In all other cases beforementioned [marked for]

-US Constitution, Printing of First Draft, Committee of Detail, August 6, 1787 which it shall think proper, to such Inferior courts as it shall constitute from time to time.] [inserted in ink:] out]
+deletion: it shall be appellate] [inserted in ink: The Supreme Court shall have an appellate jurisdiction] with such exceptions and under such regulations as the Legislature shall make. [inserted in ink: [] The Legislature may assign any part of the jurisdiction abovementioned (except the trial of the President of the United States) in the manner and under the limitations which it shall think proper, to such Inferior courts as it shall constitute from time to time.] [inserted in ink:] out]